Kbentley8/CodeQuiz/README.md

-# CodeQuiz
+# Code Quiz

-In this assignment I was tasked with creating a timer-based quiz that uses high scores to assess the user's knowledge on the fundamental concepts of coding.
-To complete this assignment I used html, css, and javascript.
+In this project, I  created a timer-based quiz that uses high scores to assess the user's knowledge on the fundamental concepts of coding.
+To complete this project I used html, css, local storge, and javascript.

+# Usage

+Click index.html or click the deployment link below

 [Link to Code Quiz](https://kbentley8.github.io/homework04-CodeQuiz/)